-Please note that it is the Principal Applicant who must use their IRCC account (GC Key) to track their application, not the Sponsor.
+Please note that it is the Principal Applicant who must use their IRCC account (GC Key) to track their application.

 Let’s review what to do to link to your mailed paper sponsorship application once you’ve set up your IRCC account.

 Remember to have something like a printed sheet with exactly the same information you used when you opened the online account to avoid any inconsistencies.

 - Sign in to your GC Key account.

 - Open the menu “What would you like to do today?”